aeturrell/coding-for-economists/wrkflow-command-line.md

 [**exa**](https://the.exa.website/) is an upgrade on the `ls` command.
 It is designed to be an improved file lister with more features and better defaults.
 It uses colours to distinguish file types and metadata.
 Follow the instructions on the website to install it on your operating system.
 To replace `ls` with `exa`, you can use a terminal *alias*.
 There's a good guide [available here](https://ericmjl.github.io/data-science-bootstrap-notes/create-shell-command-aliases-for-your-commonly-used-commands/).

+**nano** is a built-in text editor that runs *within* the terminal.
+This can be really useful if you're working on the cloud (but it's not got the rich features of a GUI-based text editor like VS Code).
+To open a file using **nano**, the command is `nano file.txt`.
+Nano displays instructions on how to navigate when it loads up but exiting is the hardest part: when you're done, hit `Ctrl+X`, then `y` to save, and then `enter` to exit.

 ## Review

-This brief introduction to the command line, should have made you feel comfortable with: opening terminal windows; using built-in commands to change directories, rename files, and list files; using Python on the command line; and using installed command line tools such as **pandoc**.
+This brief introduction to the command line, should have made you feel comfortable with: opening terminal windows; using built-in commands to change directories, rename files, and list files; using Python on the command line; scripting terminal commands; and using installed command line tools such as **pandoc**.